-The Chidushei HaRim explained that the Torah is revealing to us that menorah was able to shine specifically because making the menorah was difficult for Moshe Rabbeinu (the word "מקשה" - hammered" comes from the word "קושי - difficult").

-This is how it is with all matters that a person struggles with.
+The Chiddushei HaRim explained that the Torah is revealing to us that menorah was able to shine specifically because making the menorah was difficult for Moshe Rabbeinu (the word "מקשה" - hammered" comes from the word "קושו" - difficult").
+And this is how it is with all matters that a person struggles with.
 To the degree one exerts himself and puts in effort, light will shine forth accordingly.